anjacks12/reading-notes/class-04.md

-# HTML Links, JS Functions, and Intro to CSS Layout
+# Read 04: HTML Links, JS Functions, and Intro to CSS Layout

-Notes were made from Jon Duckett's HTML & CSS and JavaScript & jQuery books (see [Resources](#table-resource)]
+Notes were made from Jon Duckett's HTML & CSS and JavaScript & jQuery books (see Resources)

 ### Chapter 4: Links

 * links use the `<a>` element and `href` attribute
 * used to link other websites to your webpage by using absolute URLs
   * absolute URLs are full web address for a page